shims

 Stack clamp diameter

 Increasing the shim stack clamp diameter increases the shim stack stiffness.
-Clamp diameters larger than two times r.port physically close off the inside portion of the valve port.
-Closing off a portion of the valve port generates damping force increases larger then expected by shim stack stiffness alone.
+Clamp diameters larger than two times r.port physically close off the inside portion of the valve port flow area.
+Closing off a portion of the valve port generates damping force increases larger then expected from the clamp diameter effect on shim stack stiffness.

 stack clamp blockage